enaburekhan/question-api/README.md

 > If the test suite passes, you'll be ready to run the app in a local server:

-# Deployment
-To deploy to heroku first login in heroku

-### heroku login
-Create a new project in heroku

-### heroku create
-You can verify that the remote was added to your project by running:

- - git config --list | grep heroku
- - git push heroku master

-### Migrate your database

-heroku run rails db:migrate
-heroku run rails db:seed

 ### Tools used on this project
 - Visual Studio Code
 - Rubocop for Visual Studio Code